 To reduce the amount of water being released to the downstream waterbodies, including the Sheep River, best management practices and low impact developments (LIDs) are considered for the development.
 Further analysis will be required to determine the most applicable strategies.
 Although volume control targets are not in place for the Town, the computational modeling undertaken included some provisions for the possibility of stormwater reuse for irrigation.
 This stormwater reuse can be used for irrigation within the Trilogy Plains development (e.g., municipal reserves) or for irrigating neighbouring lands (e.g., irrigation of the Crystal Ridge Golf Course).
 Further investigation and discussion with the golf course will identify potential demands.
 Stormwater reuse in a general context for the development can be discussed further with the Town, including requirements for treatment.

-7.1 Stormwater reuse policy requested - Stormwater reuse should be utilized and outlined at the NASP level in the stormwater management strategy for sports fields, parks and other public areas of the plan.
+7.1 Stormwater reuse will be explored in the stormwater management strategy for sports fields, parks, and other public areas of the plan.
+Stormwater reuse, if determined to be feasible, will be outlined at the NASP stage.